XwaveSoft announces Back to School 40% discount on All Products - MacMegasite

 Cloud Outliner

 Based in Odessa, Ukraine, XwaveSoft is a privately owned software development company founded in 2009.
 XwaveSoft is focused on developing high-quality iOS and macOS applications.
 Long-term experience and professional expertise of the company’s management and personnel guarantee the high quality of its products.
 Copyright (C) 2009-2018 XwaveSoft.
 All Rights Reserved.
-Apple, the Apple logo, iPhone, iPad and iPod are registered trademarks of Apple Inc. in the U.S. and/or other countries.
+All Rights Reserved.
+Apple, the Apple logo, Macintosh and macOS are registered trademarks of Apple Inc. in the U.S. and/or other countries.
 Other trademarks and registered trademarks may be the property of their respective owners.